Common types of health insurance plans

 • You meet the age, income, or hardship eligibility requirements.

-• You don’t use many healthcare services but want coverage if you need emergency services.
+• You don’t use many healthcare services, but you want coverage in case of an emergency.

 • You typically only access routine or preventive care.